hyperglade/beneficial-assets-ownership-protocol/specification.md

     var protocolOwnerRevenuePercentage;

     /**
-     * Setter for the facilitator addressl
+     * Setter for the facilitator address
      * Invoked by: Protocol Owner
      * @_facilitator Faciliator's address
      *